Manorbier is a historic village in a picturesque setting on the South Pembrokeshire coast in Wales.

 Within the Castle is a small tearoom and with some tables set out on the lawn in the grounds it’s a lovely setting for a drinks break al fresco style on a sunny day.

 The castle dates from Norman times with additions through the ages.
 It’s well preserved and some areas are accessible for those looking to explore.
 The main tower has a narrow winding stone staircase and the climb to the turret is well worth it for fantastic views of the coast and the Norman built St. James Church across the valley.

-The Castle was the birthplace of Geraldus Cambrinus, ‘Gerald of Wales’ one of Wales most famous chroniclers of the ages.
+The Castle was the birthplace and home of Geraldus Cambrinus, ‘Gerald of Wales’ one of Wales most famous chroniclers of the ages.
 He was born here in the 12th Century and he described his birthplace as “the most pleasantest spot in all Wales”.
-On a glorious sunny day like the day of our visit, although Gerald was probably just a tad biased, it’s not difficult to see why he held that opinion many centuries ago with the splendid view over the Castle grounds and over the bay.
+On a glorious sunny day like the day of our visit, although Gerald was probably just a tad biased it’s not difficult to see why he held that opinion many centuries ago, with the splendid views which can be enjoyed from here.